RedPRL/sml-typed-abts/README.md

     git clone https://github.com/jonsterling/sml-typed-abts.git
     cd sml-typed-abts
-    sml
+    rlwrap sml
     Standard ML of New Jersey v110.78 [built: Sun Apr 26 01:06:11 2015]
     -

-At the '-' prompt, type (don't forget the semicolon!):
+At the '-' prompt, type:

     - CM.make "example.cm";

 You should see a lot of compilation messages and then: